nimblemachines/kinetis-chip-equates/README.md

     make slow

 will do *all* the chips, but it's also *much* slower.
-Many of FRDM boards are based on a Kinetis L chip.
+The quicker invocation might be fine for you; many of the Freescale FRDM boards are based on a Kinetis L chip.

 If there was an easy way to keep the SVD/ directory updated with the latest goodies from Freescale/NXP (so sad) I would happily do it.

 # What else can I do?

 The infrastructure is there to generate *any* kind of output from the Lua-fied SVD files.
-If you have a favorite language that need "equates" files for a Kinetis microcontroller, go forth and modify!
+If you have a favorite language that needs "equates" files for a Kinetis microcontroller, go forth and modify!